rohanpm/more-executors/README.md

 - Futures with implicit retry
 - Futures with implicit cancel on executor shutdown
+- Futures with implicit cancel after timeout
 - Futures with transformed output values
-- Futures with a default timeout
 - Futures resolved by a caller-provided polling function
 - Synchronous executor
 - Convenience API for creating executors